hcdenbakker/colorid/README.md

 This is the main use case described in the biorxiv pre-print.
 Implemented are two algorithms, the `-g` algorithm, which allows for imperfect matches, and the fast `-s` algorithm, which reports only perfect matches.

-In this case I assume we have couple of hundred unassembled Listeria monocytogenes genomes, and we want to check for the presence a cadmium resistance gene (e.g., CadB) in our sequenced genomes.
+In this case I assume we have couple of hundred unassembled Listeria monocytogenes genomes, and we want to check for the presence a specific gene in our sequenced genomes.

 First we need to make a 'reference file' for the files we want to query.
 I like to use a simple bash loop to do this:
 ```